KTM has finally unveiled its much-awaited ADV, the 390 Adventure and we are going to see it at the India Bike Week In December 2019.

 We finally have a date.
 The KTM 390 Adventure is all set to be launched in India this year.
 It will be introduced at the India Bike Week, scheduled to happen in December first week.
 Finally, the much-awaited ADV is going to make its arrival.

 Reports further say that the KTM 390 Adventure might be launched in India first, as in the global debut in our country.
-However, it will be first unveiled at the EICMA 2019, which will happen first week November.
+It has been recently unveiled at the 2019 EICMA, with all the technical specifications revealed as well.

 The 390 Adventure will be the first ADV from the Austrian-manufacturer for India.
 It will be produced at the Chakan (Pune) plant.
 It is likely to get its individual new assembly line, which will make bikes for Indian as well as export markets.